hikmatyar/reloved/docs/api/README.md

 	Parameters:
 		[session]
+		STRING id [O=all] - Feed identifier
-		STRING state [O=null] - State that is managed by the server and was returned with the previous response STRING direction [O=forward] - Browse 'forward' or 'backward'?
+		STRING state [O=null] - Feed state that is managed by the server and was returned with the previous response STRING globals [O=null] - Global state that is managed by the server STRING direction [O=forward] - Browse 'forward' or 'backward'?
 Only used with the state parameter INTEGER limit [O=100] - Maximum number of posts to return